mwvgroup/Pitt-Google-Broker/docs/source/broker-design/broker-instance-keywords.rst

 ~~~~~~~~~~~~~~

 All resources have a **name stub** that we use to generically identify
 the resource, independent of the particular broker instance.
-See `Broker
+See
-Overview <broker-overview.md>`__ for a list.
+:doc:`broker-overview` for a list.
 For example, the name stub
 of the consumer VM is ``consumer``.
 The names of resources belonging to
 a given broker instance will have the survey prepended and the testid
 appended (unless the testid is ``False``, in which case it is omitted).